 - Once the chocolate is nearly melted, add in the peanut butter and honey and mix until all combined and smooth.

-- Take off the heat and add the vanilla essence, cinnamon and oat flour and mix.
+Take off the heat and add the vanilla extract, cinnamon and oat flour and mix.

 - The mixture will be tough and will clump together.

 - Place in the prepared pan and spread evenly.

 - Place in the fridge for at least 30 minutes to set and then slice.

 - Store in the fridge as they begin to melt at room temperature.